louis2374/srcbox/README.md

 - Once this has finished, run `npm run dev`
 - Wait for this to load, it may take around 30 seconds.
 - Navigate to localhost:3000 and login.
-- Note: this is development mode, due to this, the first time you load a page of the website it must compile, which can take 5-10 seconds.
-The website once built, is not slow like this.
+Note: this is development mode, due to this, the first time you load a page of the website it must compile, which can take 5-10 seconds.
+Once built, it is not slow like this.

 Demo account credentials (you can also create an account):